kstryfe/note/centosnotes.md

 - installation destination (select both drives)
 - select (-) and delete all partitions before selecting boilerplate
 - delete  or rename "/home" to one of the required partitions (no separate partition needed for /home)
+- select "/" partition and on "Volume Group" dropdown select "create a new volume group" and create a "system" VG assigned to 500G drive, and a "data" VG assigned to 1T drives

+- user accounts, DO NOT set a root password
+- create user account and select "make this user an administrator" checkbox

 ## Data partition
 collector storage